 Kenya's Vision 2030 identified six key sectors which include financial services sector to deliver the 10 per cent economic growth rate per annum envisaged (Republic of Kenya, 2007).
-The role of commercial banks was curved out to include: improving access and deepening of financial services for more Kenyan households; mobilizing savings to support higher investment rates; enhancing stability in the system to ensure safe handling of public's savings and to ensure that chances of a financial crisis with all the costs that this would imply are kept to a minimum; making Kenya one of the ranked financial centres in emerging markets by 2030 (Republic of Kenya, 2007).
+The role of commercial banks was curved out to include: improving access and deepening of financial services for more Kenyan households; mobilizing savings to support higher investment rates; enhancing stability in the system to ensure safe handling of public's savings and to ensure that chances of a financial crisis with all the costs that this would imply are kept to a minimum;

-There are various agents who have interest in commercial banks profitability for various reasons.
+making Kenya one of the ranked financial centres in emerging markets by 2030 (Republic of Kenya, 2007).

 The bank shareholders would want to know if the value of their investments are created or destroyed.
 Investors also use current and past information to form expectation concerning future prices of the bank shares traded in the stock exchange.
 The management of the bank as trustee of the shareholders is evaluated and compensated on the basis of how well their decisions and planning have contributed to the growth in assets and profits of the bank.